 Place the paper snowflake shiny side down over the fabric and run a hot iron over it until it is fused to the shirt.

 Paint the mandala design

 Paint the holes in the freezer paper with fabric paint, covering the edges carefully.
 Ideally, use a vertical motion when painting so as not to shove any paint under the edge of the freezer paper.

 Along the outside edge, it looks nice to make the colors fade out little by little, using less paint as you go outwards.

 Once the paint is dry, pull off the freezer paper, and you can see your design!

 When painting on fabric, make sure to set it so that your design doesn’t disappear when you wash it.
 You’ll have to iron it according to the directions on your particular paint.

-If you would like to paint mandalas on other materials, you can try cutting your snowflake design out of contact paper with the adhesive still on it.
+If you would like to paint mandalas on something other than fabric, you’ll have to experiment to see if the freezer paper will adhere to the surface.
+If not, you can try cutting your snowflake design out of contact paper.
 The success of the technique really depends on the type of contact paper.
 Some allow for folding without the backing coming off more easily than others.

-When using contact paper, once you have your snowflake “sticker” cut out, you can stick it directly on the surface you want to paint, and paint in the cut out spaces like I showed above.
+When using contact paper, once you have your snowflake “sticker” cut out, you can stick it directly on the surface you want to paint, and paint in the spaces as I showed above.
 Once the paint is dry you can remove your sticker and you’re done!